 Anguilla Summer Festival

 Like most Caribbean islands, Anguilla celebrates its own vibrant Carnaval between the months of July and August.
-The festival’s loudest and liveliest event is J’ouvert, a giant street party beginning at the crack of dawn and lasting until noon.
+This Anguilla holiday's loudest and liveliest event is J’ouvert, a giant street party beginning at the crack of dawn and lasting until noon.
 J’ouvert participants follow live soca and calypso bands down the streets until the parade ends with a massive beach party.
 The Miss Anguilla Queen Pageant and Swimsuit Competition winners are crowned during the island’s largest event, and other activities include boat races and calypso contests.

 Tranquility Jazz and Golf Festival